 Bowfishing Is a Good “Next Step” From Recreational Shooting to Bowhunting

 Bowfishing provides multiple shooting opportunities.
 For those archers interested in expanding their interest and archery skill into an outdoor adventure, it’s an ideal stepping-stone between target archery and bowhunting.
 No two shots are ever the same in bowfishing, and there’s usually much more action than in bowhunting.
 When bowhunting deer, elk or bears, bowhunters can go weeks – or several hunting seasons – between shots.

 It’s also accessible.

 Bowfishing can be done from piers, shorelines, and boats.
 This includes canoes, kayaks, airboats, motorboats, and Jon boats.
 As paddleboards become increasingly popular across the U.S., bowfishing from paddleboards is also gaining traction, particularly among a younger demographic eager to get outdoors.
-Last year, the Florida-based company, BOTE, partnered with ATA member Realtree, to offer its customers several camo-clad boards like this:
+Several years ago, the Florida-based company, BOTE, partnered with ATA member Realtree, to offer its customers several camo-clad boards.

 With bowfishing, you’re seldom restricted to one small area like you are when bowhunting deer from a tree stand or turkeys from a ground blind.
 If you see carp or gar nearby, you can stalk closer to try intercepting them.
 Those experiences also help prepare you for stalking or setting up on deer, elk or other game animals.